open/close all folders

 - Tears of Joy: When, during Interhighs, Tadokoro wins the first checkpoint.

-- Trademark Favorite Food: Chocolate.
+- Trademark Favorite Food: Chocolate and tea.

 - Undying Loyalty: To Aoyagi and Tadokoro.

 A second-year bicycle club member at Sohoku.
 He doesn't talk much.